Windows Stemcell Hardening

 Stemcell hardening is the process of securing a stemcell by reducing its surface of vulnerability.
 The surface of vulnerability for a stemcell is larger when a system performs more functions.
 For example, a single-function system is more secure than a multipurpose one.

-Windows Stemcells for both Pivotal Application Service (PAS) and Pivotal Container Service (PKS) follow the Microsoft Baseline Security Standard.
+Windows Stemcells for both Pivotal Application Service (PAS) and Enterprise Pivotal Container Service (PKS) follow the Microsoft Baseline Security Standard.

 Note: Windows stemcells do not yet align completely with the Microsoft Baseline Security Standard.
 For details about the ways in which Windows stemcell hardening differs from the Microsoft Baseline Security Standard, contact Pivotal at email@example.com.

-For more information about Microsoft Baseline Security Standard and to download security configuration baselines for Windows, see Microsoft Security Compliance Toolkit.
+For more information about Microsoft Baseline Security Standard and to download security configuration baselines for Windows, see Microsoft Security Compliance Toolkit on the Microsoft website.

 Audit policies for Windows Server 2019 stemcells are based off Microsoft Baseline Security Standard.
 Audit policies allow you to better audit security vulnerabilities in your environment.